Event

 end

-Out of the box Sequent provides a whole set of Types you can use for defining your attribtutes.
+Sequent provides a whole set of built-in Types you can use for defining your attributes.

 - Keep Events small.

-- When an attribute changes use the same event.
-This makes it easier to keep track of state changes for instance in Projectors or Workflows etc.
+- When an attribute changes, use the same event.
+This makes it easier to keep track of state changes in Projectors or Workflows.

-Renaming attributes in Events: Since Events are stored as JSON in the EventStore renaming attributes in Events will break deserializing.
-If you want to change an attributes name anyway ensure you also update all Events in your EventStore as well.
+Renaming attributes in Events: Since Events are stored as JSON in the EventStore, renaming attributes in Events will break deserializing.
+If you want to change an attribute’s name anyway, you must also update all Events in your EventStore.